GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

 # handle namespace conflicts
 extract <- raster::extract
 ```
-Next, we'll need a polygon of the state.
+Before jumping into the analysis, we need to make sure we have a polygon of the state we are interested in, which here is Massachusetts.
+There are many ways to get this polygon, but this is one of the most straightforward methods I have come across.

 ```r
 "STATE DATA"